Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 ## Delaunay triangulation

 Let's imagine the following challenge: we are given a set of points in a 2D space.
 From this set of points we should create a mesh having the following properties:
-- the mesh should be composed from triangles
+- the mesh should be composed of triangles
 - no overlapping triangles are allowed
 - the mesh should be pleasing to the eye:
   - we should avoid having [sliver triangles](https://math.stackexchange.com/questions/56680/sliver-triangle).